Topic: mcp server error handling security

 server.tool('login', loginSchema, async ({ email, password }) => {

-const result = await pool.query('SELECT * FROM users WHERE email = $1', [email]);
+const user = await db.query('SELECT * FROM users WHERE email = $1', [email]);

-if (!result.rows[0]) {
+if (!user.rows[0]) {

-return { content: [{ type: 'text', text: 'User not found.' }] }; // LEAKS existence
+return { isError: true, content: [{ type: 'text', text: 'Not found.' }] };

 }

-const valid = await bcrypt.compare(password, result.rows[0].password_hash);
+const valid = await bcrypt.compare(password, user.rows[0].password_hash);

 if (!valid) {

-return { content: [{ type: 'text', text: 'Wrong password.' }] }; // LEAKS existence
+return { isError: true, content: [{ type: 'text', text: 'Not found.' }] };

 }

-return { content: [{ type: 'text', text: `Logged in.` }] };
+return { content: [{ type: 'text', text: 'OK' }] };

 });

-const DUMMY_HASH = await bcrypt.hash('__sentinel_value_never_used__', 12);
+const DUMMY_HASH = await bcrypt.hash('__sentinel_never_matches__', 12);

 server.tool('login', loginSchema, async ({ email, password }) => {